flybywiresim/docs/docs/beginner-guide/engine-start-taxi.md

 !!! info "Taxi Speed + Engine Thrust"
     The A32NX is perfectly capable taxiing with idle thrust and even gradually accelerate.
 In certain situations it may be required to provide some thrust to begin rolling.

     Standard behavior is to allow the aircraft to reach 30kts and apply brakes to 10kts.
 Repeat as necessary.

-### Performing Taxi

 Having charts or diagrams of the airport you are currently in will help you navigate efficiently and safely.
 There are many resources and applications available online that are either free or paid which you can utilize.

 For additional information on signs and markings on the ground please see [General Resources](#general-resources) below.

-!!! info "Before Moving the Aircraft"
-    Ensure the following has been accomplished before moving the aircraft:

-    - Taxi clearance obtained
-    - Lights set to the correct position (discussed earlier)
+### Taxi Clearance

 After you have successfully started your engines you can contact ATC to request your taxi clearance.
-As per our routing in the (Preparing MCDU Guide)(#preparing-MCDU) we should be expecting a takeoff from runway 30.
+As per our routing in the [Preparing MCDU Guide](preparing-mcdu.md) we should be expecting a takeoff from runway 30.
 As such a sample taxi clearance may be as follows:

 "**Your Aircraft Callsign**, ground.
 Runway 30, taxi via Alpha, hold short of 30 on Alpha 2."